 If you want to unwind in South Africa, Makuwa Lodge is a special type of paradise.
 It’s the ideal place to stay close to Kruger, too: it’s in the Greater National Park and just twenty minutes to the Orpen gate.

-I stayed here as part of my trip around South Africa and Swaziland with Sunway Safaris, which we’ll soon be offering on Fair Voyage.
-If you have any questions about the trip, fire them my way!
+I stayed here as part of my recent trip around South Africa and Swaziland with Sunway Safaris, which is now available on Fair Voyage.
+I had an incredible time, so if you have any questions about the trip, fire them my way!

 While I loved Zululand Lodge to bits, Makuwa Safari Lodge was on an equal footing.
 They were brilliant in different ways.
 While Zululand is a real escape into the depths of the KwaZulu Natal bush, Makuwa is incredibly welcoming, designed for easygoing luxury, and you definitely won’t be uncomfortable during your stay.